samberthol/bigquery-machinelearning/README.md

 You can also observe that this section has deployed an external connection to VertexAI as well as a Model called `bison_model` in your dataset.
 Read from this [Google Cloud Bigquery ML Tutorial](https://cloud.google.com/bigquery/docs/generate-text-tutorial) for more information on the Generative AI feature.

-## Segmentation
+## Clustering
 You should have a in the Models section of your dataset a model called `sales_segments`.
 When Navigating in the model's Evaluation section you should see your features with the Country, Brand and Category such as :
 <p align="center">
 <img src="./assets/country.png" alt="country" width="320"/>
 <img src="./assets/category.png" alt="category" width="320"/>
 </p>

-For more information on k-means, please refer to the Google Cloud documentation.
+For more information on k-means, please refer to the [Google Cloud documentation](https://cloud.google.com/bigquery/docs/kmeans-tutorial).

 ## Product recommendation